valentynkt/BackendGarden/content/notes/Actor Architecture Pattern.md

 - **Notification Actor**: Sends notifications to customers about their orders.

 When a new order is placed, the Order Actor can create a Payment Actor to handle the payment processing.
 Once the payment is processed, the Notification Actor can send a confirmation message to the customer.
 Each actor handles its part of the process independently, and messages are passed between actors to coordinate the workflow.

-## Related Principles and Patterns

-> [!summary]
->
-> - **[[Message-driven Architecture Pattern|Message-driven Architecture]]**: The Actor Pattern aligns well with message-driven architectures, where components communicate through asynchronous messaging, enhancing decoupling and scalability.
->
-> - **[[Event-driven Architecture Pattern|Event-Driven Architecture]]**: Actors can emit events in response to messages, integrating smoothly with event-driven systems.
-This allows for reactive systems that respond to changes and events in real-time.
->
-> - **[[Microservices Architecture Pattern]]**: Actors can be used within microservices to manage concurrency and state, providing a robust model for building scalable microservices.
->
-> - **[[Reactive Architecture]]**: The Actor Pattern supports reactive principles by handling asynchronous message passing and enabling systems to react to changes and events.
->
-> - **[[Command Query Responsibility Segregation]] (CQRS)**: The separation of concerns in CQRS can be implemented using actors, where different actors handle commands and queries independently.
->

-## Pros/Cons

-> [!success]- Pros
->
-> - **Concurrency Management**: Simplifies concurrency by ensuring actors handle their own state and process messages sequentially.
-> - **Scalability**: Easily scales horizontally by adding more actors and distributing them across nodes.
-> - **Fault Tolerance**: The supervision model allows for graceful handling of failures, enhancing system resilience.
-> - **Decoupling**: Encourages loose coupling between components through asynchronous messaging.

-> [!danger]- Cons
->
-> - **Complexity**: Can introduce complexity in understanding and managing actor systems, especially for large-scale applications.
-> - **Debugging**: Debugging distributed actor systems can be challenging due to the asynchronous nature of message passing.
-> - **Overhead**: Managing a large number of actors and messages can introduce overhead, requiring efficient resource management.

-## Implementation Overview

-To implement the Actor Pattern, consider the following steps:

-1. **Define Actor Model**: Identify the actors, their state, and behavior.
-2. **Set Up Messaging System**: Implement a messaging system to handle asynchronous message passing between actors.
-3. **Create Actors**: Develop actors with defined state management and message-handling logic.
-4. **Implement Supervision**: Set up supervision hierarchies to manage actor failures and restarts.
-5. **Optimize for Scalability**: Ensure the actor system can scale horizontally by distributing actors across nodes.
-6. **Monitor and Maintain**: Implement monitoring tools to observe actor behavior and system performance.

 ## Process Details